alecabodi/Network-Security/README.md

 Public Key Infrastructures (PKIs) using X.509 certificates are used for many purposes, the most significant of which is the authentication of domain names.
 Certificate Authorities (CAs) are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.
 Traditionally, this verification is done through various ad-hoc methods.
 The Automatic Certificate Management Environment (ACME) protocol aims to facilitate the automation of certificate issuance by creating a standardized and machine-friendly protocol for certificate management.

-The task was to write an application that implements ACMEv2 according to [RFC8555](https://www.rfc-editor.org/rfc/rfc8555.html).
+The application implements ACMEv2 according to [RFC8555](https://www.rfc-editor.org/rfc/rfc8555.html).
 However, to make the application self-contained and in order to facilitate testing, the application needs to have more functionality than a bare ACME client.

 ### Components